rohanmahy/mimi-app-components/draft-mahy-mimi-app-components.md

 RoleData RoleUpdate;
 ~~~

-RoleUpdate (which has the same format as RoleData) is the format of the `update` field inside the ApplicationDataUpdate struct in an ApplicationDataUpdate Proposal for the Role-Based Access Control component.
+RoleUpdate (which has the same format as RoleData) is the format of the `update` field inside the AppDataUpdate struct in an AppDataUpdate Proposal for the Role-Based Access Control component.
 If the contents of the `update` field are valid and if the proposer is authorized to generate such an update, the value of the `update` field completely replaces the value of the `data` field.

 >Note that in the MIMI environment, changing the definitions of roles is anticipated to be very rare over the lifetime of a room (for example changing a room which has grown dramatically from cooperatively managed by all participants to explicitly moderated or administered).